disaster recovery program

 When the volunteers had removed as much of the plastic as they could, they moved on another task and dragged the remains of a downed tree and other destroyed vegetation into a pile.

-Tony said he had been “blown away by the assistance we’ve been given, not least from the Habitat for Humanity South Australia team”.
+Tony said he had been “blown away by the assistance we’ve been given, not least from the Habitat for Humanity SA team”.

-“Having people from Habitat for Humanity come out and turn the first sod, so to speak, has inspired us and I can now see an end to it, and the job will get done.
-Before Habitat’s involvement, it looked insurmountable but you guys just got in there and paved the way, and now we’re mobile.”
+“Having people from Habitat SA come out and turn the first sod, so to speak, has inspired us and I can now see an end to it, and the job will get done.
+Before their involvement, it looked insurmountable, but you guys just got in there and paved the way, and now we’re mobile.”

 “We’ve got nothing but gratitude,” Tony said.